The Trojan llama

 The next phases

-To carry out the development phases on several products, Precirix managed in 2017 to complete one of the largest series A fundraisings in Belgium, raising EUR 30 million.
-A new round of funding is in preparation to continue Phase II clinical development as well as the development of promising new Trojan Llamas.
+To complete the development phases on several products, Precirix managed in 2017 to complete one of the largest series A fundraisings in Belgium, raising EUR 30 million.